 Latino/Latin American Studies

-The Latino/Latin American Studies minor is an interdisciplinary curriculum that explores the histories and cultures of the peoples of South America, Mexico, Central America, and the Caribbean.
-The minor is also designed to give students an opportunity to develop an understanding of the diverse groups that comprise the U.S. Latino population.
+The Latino/Latin American Studies minor is an interdisciplinary curriculum that explores the histories and cultures of the peoples of the Americas.
 The program offers a variety of courses, some focusing on particular national groups or specific academic disciplines, and others organized around comparative topics or issues.
-The purpose is to encourage in-depth study as well as to provide guidance for a general inquiry into the problem of cultural difference and its social and political implications, within both the Americas and the Caribbean.
-Students will take a common introductory course and will complete their program with a common capstone.
+The purpose is to encourage in-depth study as well as general inquiry into the problem of cultural difference and its social and political implications, within the Americas.

 Minor (20 credits)